-"Oh yes, of course," said Herbert intelligently.
-"Only temporarily.
+'Oh yes, of course,' said Herbert intelligently.
+'Only temporarily.
 It's this beastly gregariousness that's the devil.
 The very thought of it undoes me-with an absolute shock of sheepishness.
-I suddenly realise my human nakedness; that here we are, little better than naked animals, bleating behind our illusory wattles on the slopes of--of infinity.
-And nakedness, after all, is a wholesome thing to realise only when one thinks too much of one's clothes.
+I suddenly realise my human nakedness: that here we are, little better than naked animals, bleating behind our illusory wattles on the slopes of-of infinity.
+And nakedness, after all, is a wholesome thing to realize only when one thinks too much of one's clothes.
 I peer sometimes, feebly enough, out of my wool, and it seems to me that all these busybodies, all these fact-devourers, all this news-reading rabble, are nothing brighter than very dull-witted children trying to play an imaginative game, much too deep for their poor reasons.
-Even then we have left the fanatics and the Mammonites out.
-The others, the 'happy mediums,' daren't wink, daren't so much as look at one another.
-Their principles are like some old savage chief's top-hat: it clinches his unpresentableness.
-I don't mean, of course, my dear fellow, that your wanting to go home is anything gregarious, but I do think their insisting on your coming at once might be.
-Still, I know you won't visit this stuff on me as anything more than just my 'scum,' as Grisel calls the fine flower of my maiden meditations.
-All that I really want to say, all that I hope, my dear chap, there's not by this time the least need for me to say, is that we should both be more than delighted if you'd stay just as long as it will not be a bore for you to stay.
-Stay till you're heartily tired of us!
-Go back, now, if you must; tell them how much better you are.
+I don't mean that YOUR wanting to go home is anything gregarious, but I do think THEIR insisting on your coming back at once might be.
+And I know you won't visit this stuff on me as anything more than just my "scum," as Grisel calls the fine flower of my maiden meditations.
+All that I really want to say is that we should both be more than delighted if you'd stay just as long as it will not be a bore for you to stay.
+Stay till you're heartily tired of us.
+Go back now, if you MUST; tell them how much better you are.
 Bolt off to a nerve specialist.
-He'll say complete rest-a change of scene, and all that.
+He'll say complete rest-change of scene, and all that.
 They all do.
 Instinct via intellect.
 And why not take your rest here?
 We are such miserably dull company to one another it would be a greater pleasure to have you with us than I can say.
-Do!"
+I mean it from the very bottom of my heart.
+Do!'

 Lawford listened.
-"I wish---," he began, and stopped dead again.
-"Anyhow, I'll go back.
+'I wish-,' he began, and stopped dead again.
+'Anyhow, I'll go back.
 I am afraid, Herbert, I've been playing truant.
-It was all very well while--- To tell you the truth I can't think quite straight yet.
+It was all very well while- To tell you the truth I can't think QUITE straight yet.
 But it won't last for ever.
-Besides-well, anyhow, I'll go back."
+Besides-well, anyhow, I'll go back.'

-"Right you are," said Herbert, pretending to be cheerful.
-"You can't expect, your really can't, everything to come right straight away.
+'Right you are,' said Herbert, pretending to be cheerful.
+'You can't expect, you really can't, everything to come right straight away.
 Just have patience.
 And now, let's go out and sit in the sun.
-They've mixed September up with May."
+They've mixed September up with May.'